| |

 The factor of you working abroad can influence your residence permit situation there.
 In the worst case, remote employees are working illegally abroad.

 In many cases, residence and work permits can only be obtained if a German company has a local subsidiary in that country.
-Alternatively, remote workers can apply a digital nomad or freelance visas.
-Read this article about countries that are offering such visas.
+Alternatively, remote workers can apply for digital nomad or freelance visas.

 Your residence permit in Germany